keegk/Campylobacter_genome_assembly/README.md

 # Campylobacter_genome_assembly
 This is a repository describing the genome assembly of *Campylobacter* isolates from greylag geese and cattle.
+This repository contains the scripts for read quality checks, genome assembly, genome assembly checks, hybrid assembly, AMR and phylogenetic analysis.
+Two Nanopore runs were conducted that generated the data for this thesis chapter.

-As of January 2024, this repository contains only the isolates in the water_campy_28_9_23 (and the rerun of this same MinION flow cell on 29_9_23).
-This run had 4 Campylobacter isolates from four geese - FB1, FB2, FF1,FF2.
+Run 1: The first run, using the rapid sequencing kit SQK-RBK004 and a FLOMIN106D flowcell, had 4 *Campylobacter* isolates from four geese - FB1, FB2, FF1,FF2.
 It also had 2 *Camylobacter*  isolates from 2 cattle samples - FCD2,FCD3.
-Afurther 6 water samples were sequenced (unrelated to PhD) so that the total 12 barcodes from the kit were used.
-The isolates were run using the rapid kit SQKRBK004 using a FLOMIN106D flowcell.
 Initial run lasted only 6hrs - error 'script failed' on our sequencing computer.
 This was the first run we have done since ONT updated the basecaller from guppy to dorado - th last MinKNOW update completed by IT on our sequencing computer was August 2023.
 The flowcell stopped at 7pm on 28.9.23 - it had at this stage 8.74 Gb of data produced (pass/fail reads), 201.15k reads generated and an estimated N50 of 13.27kb.
 The flowcell was briefly removed from the device the morning of the 29.9.23 and the run restarted (no additonal sequencing buffer added to the MinION).
 The run lasted another 21 hours, 27 minutes and generated 11.35Gb of data, 195.71k reads with an N50 of 16.5Kb.

+Run 2:

+**Aims of chapter**

+The data (assembled whole genomes of C jejuni/C.coli) generated here will be applied to attempt to answer the following questions:

-I am hoping the data generated in this run is enough to assemble the genomes of these *Campylobacter* isolates to 1) Characterise in more depth (species/strain) the *Campylobacter* found in both geese and cattle 2) Identitfy if the same strain or similar strain of *Campylobacter* is found in both the geese and cattle 3) Potentially look for areas of interest relating to AMR -
+1) Characterise in more depth (sequence type) the *Campylobacter jejuni/coli* found in both geese and cattle
+2) Identitfy if the same sequence type of *Campylobacter jejuni/coli* is found in both the geese and cattle

-Steps 1-2 are all run in a conda environment called read_QC.
+3) Scan the assembled genomes for AMR and virulence genes

 **Step 1 - Super accuracy rebasecalling on HPC**